 “Litore knows how to speak for the dead as well as for the living.”

-That is one of the kindest comments I have received from a reader (see his review of Death Has Come Up into Our Windows here).
+That is one of the kindest comments I have received from a reader (who reviewed Death Has Come Up into Our Windows).
 It humbles me, too.
 Many try to speak for the dead, but I wonder if anyone can.
 The comment makes me think of Ender traveling the universe to tell the story of a dead species, and the haunting loneliness of his task.
 My own work is far less lonely than Ender’s — to tell the stories of our spiritual ancestors, and to do so in a way that both entertains and (hopefully) enlightens.

 But I wonder what it means to “speak for the dead.”